Breast Cancer Risk Factors: BRCA1 and BRCA2 Inherited Gene Mutations in Women

 BRCA2 carriers tend to have breast cancers that are estrogen receptor-positive (ER-positive) [38,195-196].

-Learn about hormone (estrogen and progesterone) receptor status, HER2 status and other factors that affect breast cancer prognosis and treatment.
+Learn about hormone (estrogen and progesterone) receptor status, HER2 status and other factors that affect breast cancer treatment and survival.

 Second primary breast cancer